djalmabright/react-realtime-chat/README.md

 The UI components can be found in `static/javascripts/ui_components`.

-The back-end is a Python app, found in `app.py`.
+The back-end is a Node.js found in `server.js`.

 ## Project Test Criteria